Lane Thomas Player Props: Nationals vs. Cubs

-The Washington Nationals, including Lane Thomas (.366 slugging percentage in past 10 games, including zero home run), take on starter Drew Smyly and the Chicago Cubs at Wrigley Field, Monday at 8:05 PM ET.
+The Washington Nationals, including Lane Thomas (.286 slugging percentage in past 10 games, including no homers), take on starter Jameson Taillon and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Cardinals.
+In his most recent game he had a hitless showing (0-for-5) against the Cubs.

 Lane Thomas Game Info & Props vs. the Cubs